hbr/coqlib/docs/basics/terms.md

     x:X

 ensure that `a`, `i` and `x` are objects.
-There is some convention that variables representing types are written start with an uppercase letter and variables representing objects start with a lowercase letter.
+There is some convention that variables representing types start with an uppercase letter and variables representing objects start with a lowercase letter.
 However this convention is not universally used (e.g. see the type `nat` above) and not enforced by the Coq compiler.
 The syntax of Coq is defined in a way that you can mix uppercase and lowercase letters arbitrarily in identifiers.

 ## Propositions